OrderLab/orbit/README.md

 ```
 This will download userlib and compile.

-### Compile applications and frameworks
+### Compile applications

 We provide a script to automatically download and compile all application versions for the experiments.
 Run
 ```bash
 ./apps/build_all.sh
 ```
+This will download ~160MB and takes additional 25 min to build.

+### Compile test frameworks

-Similarly, we provide a script to automatically download and compile all the tools.
+Similarly, we provide a script to automatically download and compile the test frameworks.
 Run
 ```bash
 ./experiments/tools/build_all.sh
 ```
+This will download ~60MB and takes 1 min to build.

-### Booting the kernel
+## Booting the kernel

 Run the shorthand:
 ```bash